-Figure 22 is a photograph of the physical printed circuit board produced from this schematic.
+Gas Technology Institute Maurer Technology Inc. Figure 22 shows the physical printed circuit board produced from this schematic.
 The board is a four-layer board made of FR4 material, measures 3 inches wide x 10 inches long, and is housed inside the robotics base module.
 Worthy of note are the large heat sinks for the DC-to-DC power converters used to take the single DC voltage supplied from the surface and generate +24V, +12V and +5 VDC regulated power for the various camera functions.